RuchiLamichhane/Py_test/README.md

 # Python_deployment
-Python calculator for test application
+Python calculator for test application using Jenkins